vhmiracle2200/mobile_testcase_manager/README.md

 after cloning, you need to download appium server,using python3 and then using MainModule.py to run test scenarios.

+** if you are using than one adb devices ,so dont forgot to change device name in Desired capabilities in Scenarios **

 appium server for linux :

 https://github.com/appium/appium-desktop/releases/download/v1.15.1/Appium-linux-1.15.1.AppImage